Tyrrrz/YoutubeExplode.Converter/ReadMe.md

 ⚠️ **Project status: maintenance mode** (bug fixes only).

+➡ The contents of this repository have been moved to [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode).

 YoutubeExplode.Converter is an extension package for [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) that provides an interface to download and mux videos directly using FFmpeg.

 ## Download